 In general, this process involves a "parent" cell splitting into two or more "daughter" cells.
 In this way, the parent cell can pass on its genetic material from generation to generation.

 Based on the relative complexity of their cells, all living organisms are broadly classified as either prokaryotes or eukaryotes.
 Prokaryotes, such as bacteria, consist of a single cell with a simple internal structure.
-Their DNA floats freely within the cell in a twisted thread-like mass called the nucleoid.
+Their DNA floats freely within the cell in a twisted, thread-like mass called the nucleoid.

-The second type of cell division, meiosis, is a specialized form of cell division that occurs in organisms that reproduce sexually (that is, by combining the unique genetic information of two parents).
-Meiosis produces reproductive cells, such as sperm cells, egg cells and spores from plants and fungi.
+Meiosis, on the other hand, is a specialized form of cell division that occurs in organisms that reproduce sexually.
+As mentioned above, it produces reproductive cells, such as sperm cells, egg cells, and spores in plants and fungi.

 A closer look at meiosis

-By the end of prophase I the nuclear membrane breaks down.
+By the end of prophase I, the nuclear membrane breaks down.

 In other words, by the end of the process, the chromosome number is unchanged between the cells that enter meiosis II and the resulting daughter cells.

 Prophase II: The nuclear membrane disintegrates, and meiotic spindles begin to form once again.

 Metaphase II: The meiotic spindles latch onto the centromere of the sister chromatids, and they all line up at the center of the cell.

 Anaphase II: The spindle fibers start to contract and pull the sister chromatids apart.
 Each individual chromosome now begins to moves to either end of the cell.